Aaron3963/CSE_151A_Project/README.md

 To find out the distribution of headlines throughout the time frame, we generated a graph with headlines colored differently in each month of the year.
 ![monthly](dataset/graph/monthly.png)
 These graphs depict the number of headlines per month per year.
 With this, we can see that the earlier months of the year seem to have a higher concentration of headlines.
+Note that CNBC and Guardian data begins late December of 2018 to early 2019 compared to Reuters which begins in early 2018.
+While this won't cause any direct issues since all datasets will be combined, it must be noted that the 2018 data is dominated completely by a single news source which could be a source of bias.

 ##### Word Frequency

 A short analysis on word frequency.
-We used the stopword dictionary in `nltk` to help filtering out words like `a` and `the`.
+We used the stopword dictionary in `nltk` to help filter out words like `a` and `the`.

 ![https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-11-output-1.png](https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-11-output-1.png)